ahmadassaf/code-notes/README.md

     Line 9:   ↘ OPTIMIZE Make things faster!
     Line 10:   ✓ TODO Annotate your tasks.
     Line 11:   ☂ FIXME Keep up with things to fix.

-And this would collect all of the notes across your project.

-Here's how you could use this in a Cakefile task (this is CoffeeScript).

-    Notes = require 'notes'

-    task 'notes', 'Print out notes from project', -> notes = new Notes(__dirname)
-      notes.annotate()

-As you can see, the usage is very simple.
-You just pass in a root directory path when creating a notes object, then call annotate().
-Notes has a handful of other options you can customize and fine-tune for your needs that you can see in the code.